datadryad/dryad-app/documentation/dryad_install.md

 ### Enter dataset metadata, upload files and preview the landing page

-After you log in, you will be able to start entering metadata and uploading files for a dataset by clicking the *My Datasets* menu link.
+After you log in, you will be able to start entering metadata and uploading files for a dataset by clicking the *My datasets* menu link.

 Metadata entry, file uploading and landing page preview should be functional.